-Students are taught how to work towards their targets by setting themselves small achievable goals using number scales.
+Students are encouraged to work towards their targets by setting themselves small achievable goals using number scales.
 The sessions concentrate on each individual students best hopes, what they are already doing well and how they can use those skills to help them move forward.
 Student’s become more self-aware of their achievements no matter how small they may be, and learn to expand on them.
-Coping strategies are also incorporated into the sessions to help students cope with any set backs.
+Coping strategies are also incorporated into the sessions to help students cope with any bumps in the road.
 Students become aware of their own behaviours and how it positively or negatively affects themselves and others around them.

-Where required, volunteers and or, Project Managers will attend meetings such as, TAF’s, Core Groups etc for the students they are working with.
+Where required, volunteers and or, Project Managers will attend meetings such as, TAF, Core Groups etc, for students they are supporting.
 This is included in all the bought in packages and we do not charge extra for this service.
 Full school day packages can also include break and Lunch time drop in sessions as an optional extra support for students.
 Feedback is also included.

 1:1 solution focused mentoring is available to students who may lack in confidence, at risk of permanent exclusion, need support in exam preparations, attendance issues etc. The sessions are between 30-60 minutes depending on student’s age and ability to retain information.

-Feedback is sent to a Key member of staff within 48 hours of each session.
-Home visits are offered to students where there are attendance issues.
+Feedback is sent to a key member of staff within 48 hours of each session via a shared and secure excel spreadsheet.

-Group work sessions are delivered by up to two volunteers depending on the ages of the students and reason for referral.
+Group work sessions are delivered by up to two members of FBS staff.
 We work with up to three students per group (same sex preferred) between 30-60 minutes depending on the students year group.
 Students particularly enjoy these sessions as it encourages team work.
 These sessions can be used for: preparing for exams, building confidence, healthy relationships, keeping themselves safe, attendance etc.

 Students and their families are invited to take part in solution focused family sessions where the school feels that: the family are hard to reach, there is a communication breakdown between parent(s) and children or parent(s) and school, where there are attendance issues etc.

-Training is available to all support staff who would like to incorporate solution focused techniques when supporting students and ultimately supporting them in reaching their best hopes.
+Coaching is available to all support staff who would like to incorporate solution focused techniques when supporting students and ultimately supporting them in reaching their best hopes.
 Support staff are given tools in engaging with students who may have complex needs and or are lacking confidence in their work.
-Being self-aware and identifying the impact of any non-teaching member of staff is crucial.
-Staff are trained in assessing themselves and identifying where their strengths lay and how to use those strengths to help students move forward.
+Being self-aware and identifying the positive impact of any non-teaching member of staff is crucial.
+Staff are trained in assessing themselves and identifying where their strengths lay and how to use those strengths to help students in moving forward.

-We understand that staff within the education sector may require support too.
-We offer 1:1 support for staff that are having difficulties with: feeling motivated, their own attendance issues, finding a work life balance, coping with change, getting the best out of their students and much more.
-All 1:1 staff sessions are conducted by Project Manager’s either at the FBS office or school.
+We understand staff within the education sector may require support too.
+We offer 1:1 support for staff that are having difficulties with: feeling motivated, their own attendance difficulties, finding a work life balance, coping with change, getting the best out of their students and much more.
+All 1:1 staff sessions are conducted by Project Manager’s either from the FBS office or school.
 Feedback will not be given to referring manager’s unless there is a safeguarding issue.

 We are more than happy to attend school coffee mornings, information fairs etc to talk to parents on the following topics: Encouraging good school attendance, supporting your child through school transitions and exams, Positive parenting and the importance of working with the school.